The Babysitter (2017 film): Plot

 Cole escapes out his bedroom window and hides in the crawlspace under his house.
-Although Sonya finds him, he traps her in the basement and then ignites a firework rocket with bug spray, burning her to death.
-Max runs into Cole and shows appreciation for Cole's ingenuity.
-Max then hears Cole's bully egging Cole's house.
-Max urges Cole to start standing up for himself which results in Cole getting punched in the face by his bully.
+Although Sonya finds him, he traps her in the basement and ignites a firework rocket with bug spray, burning her to death.
+Max runs into Cole and shows appreciation for his ingenuity, then hears Jeremy egging Cole's house.
+Max urges Cole to start standing up for himself, which results in Cole getting punched in the face by Jeremy.
 Max then chases Cole up a tree house; Max is killed when he falls and is hanged by the rope swing.
 Cole escapes to Melanie's house, but Bee follows him.
 While hiding in a room, Cole apologizes to Melanie for dragging her into this situation and assures her that he is going to take care of things.
 He asks Melanie to call the police, then she kisses Cole before he leaves.

-Cole returns to his house to find that the evidence of the night's events had been cleaned up.
+Cole returns to his house to find that the evidence of the night's events has been cleaned up.
 He also finds Allison pretending to be dead; before she can stab Cole with a kitchen knife, Bee kills her with a police officer's shotgun.
 Bee explains to Cole that she was once insecure like him until she made a deal with the Devil to get whatever she wanted by sacrificing innocent people and spilling their blood on an ancient book while reciting its verses.
 Since then, she has been traveling from town to town, preying on young boys like him.
 Although she offers to let him join her cult, Cole refuses and burns the spell book.
 He rushes to Melanie's house to take her dad's car, and drives it into his house while Bee is distracted by the burning book.
-After crashing the car into her, they have one last emotional farewell before Cole climbs out of the wreckage and leaves her to die.
+After he crashes the car into her, they have one last emotional farewell before Cole climbs out of the wreckage and leaves her to die.
 As the police and emergency crew arrive, Cole tells his parents that he no longer needs a babysitter.

 Later, a firefighter going through Cole's house is attacked by Bee.